 2021 is the fifth year of the Three Minute Thesis (3MT®) Competition at Microwave Week.
 The purpose of the 3MT® Competition is to showcase those students and young professionals who have distilled their highly complex, technical research into presentations accessible to non-specialists, and to record videos of those presentations for use on IMS’s YouTube channel as well as IMS/MTT-S Social Media channels, attracting students to the microwave profession, and demonstrating to the general public the relevance and importance of microwaves and related technical fields.

-Three Minute Thesis Competition Submission Requirements
+Three Minute Thesis Competition Submission Requirements and Selection Process

 2. To be considered, the author must be a Student or Young Professional (YP); YPs are defined by IEEE as post-student members who are within 15 years of receiving their first professional degree.

-6. The 3MT® contestants will be invited to make a presentation of three minutes or less, supported only by one static slide, subject to the rules of the 3MT® Competition, in addition to their regular IMS2019 oral or interactive forum presentation.
-The competition is scheduled for Monday, 3 June 2019, in one of the technical session venues.
+6. The 3MT® contestants will be invited to make a presentation of three minutes or less, supported only by one static slide, subject to the rules of the 3MT® Competition, in addition to their regular technical presentation.
+These 3MT® presentations will be pre-recorded over Zoom following suitable preparation and rehearsals via Zoom.

 7. The pre-recorded 3MT® presentation videos will be streamed and ranked by panel of non-specialist judges on how engaging, accessible, and compelling the contestants made their presentation.
 The top winners, together with an Audience Choice winner, will be announced and awards will be presented during Microwave Week 2021.
 It is planned to award cash prizes to the top three ranked contestants and to the Audience Choice winner.